daichiyoshimura/goslotify/CONTRIBUTING.md

-# Contributing to Slotify
+# Contributing to TimeSlots

-Thank you for considering contributing to **Slotify**!
+Thank you for considering contributing to **TimeSlots**!
 We appreciate your interest in helping us improve the project.
 By participating, you agree to abide by our code of conduct and to follow the guidelines outlined below.

 ## How to Contribute